rockkingjy/cameraCalibration/readme.md

-- Calibration procedures:
+# Calibration procedures:

-Print out the CHESSBOARD.png by original size.
+- Print out the CHESSBOARD.png by original size.

-- Run in terminal
+- Run in terminal:

 $mkdir build